 If you don’t know a word of French, think again, you do!!!
 60% of English words are similar to French.
 Seriously!
 We are all children of Latin.

-If you want to learn French, start with these free sites:
+If you want to learn French, there are many online resources and these free sites:

 Once you decide if French is for you, then consider taking classes at the local college under continued education.
 Oui, J’aime la langue Française, then you can check out your local Alliance Française for a more French experience.